mpalatsi/PetMate/docker/DEPLOYMENT.md

 1. Copy the example environment file to create your production environment file:
    ```
-   cp .env.example production.env
+   cp .env.example docker/production.env
    ```

-2. Edit the `production.env` file and update the following values with secure credentials:
+2. Edit the `docker/production.env` file and update the following values with secure credentials:
    - `POSTGRES_PASSWORD`: A strong password for the PostgreSQL database
    - `SECRET_KEY`: A secure random string for Flask's secret key
    - `GOOGLE_MAPS_API_KEY`: Your Google Maps API key